Adityasrinivas24/Adityasrinivas24/README.md

 ### Hi there 👋

-I'm Aditya, an ECE Undergraduate interested in Embedded software development, Deep learning, FPGA prototyping.
+I'm Aditya, an ECE Undergraduate interested in software development, deep learning and computer vision.
 <!--
 **Adityasrinivas24/Adityasrinivas24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.